emahuni/em-async-events/README.md

 this.$onEvent(['second-event', 'third-event', 'fourth-event'], [eventCallback1, eventCallback2]);

 function eventCallback (payload) {
+  // payload is data given at initial event emission.
+If chain is true in eventOptions, then
   // payload is the data being passed by the event or from previous callback listener in the chain of callbacks
   // for the event.
 EG: if this callback returns then the response is the next callback's payload.
 }